VivekChugh/profille/project_Networking_CM.md

    - **C++**:
      - CM was developed using **C++** to leverage its performance and memory management features, crucial for embedded systems.
      - The object-oriented nature of C++ allowed for modular design, making it easier to extend CM to support new network features or security policies.
-   - **Embedded Linux**:
+   - **Embedded Linux and Android**:
-     - CM runs on an **embedded Linux platform**, leveraging Linux’s built-in networking tools such as `ip`, `iptables`, and `ifconfig` to handle low-level network configurations.
+     - CM runs on an **embedded Linux and Android based ECUs**, leveraging Linux’s built-in networking tools such as `ip`, `iptables`, and `ifconfig` to handle low-level network configurations.
-     - Embedded Linux provides a lightweight, customizable environment suitable for resource-constrained systems, ideal for CM’s requirements.
+     - Embedded Linux/AOSP provides a lightweight, customizable environment suitable for resource-constrained systems, ideal for CM’s requirements.
    - **Netlink Sockets**:
-     - **Netlink sockets** were used to communicate with the Linux kernel’s networking stack, allowing CM to modify IP rules, routes, and VLAN configurations programmatically.
+     - **Netlink sockets** were used to communicate with the Linux/AOSP kernel’s networking stack, allowing CM to modify IP rules, routes, and VLAN configurations programmatically.
    - **VLANs**:
      - **802.1Q VLAN tagging** was employed to isolate traffic and create virtual network segments on a shared physical network.
    - **iptables / nftables**: